AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/06/page02.md

       ![](../images/n46c24.png)

 ### Task 6: Add Logistic Regression and Trace the Model

+In this task, you will add and configure a Two-Class Logistic Regression model to train on your dataset.
+You will link it with the training data and set the target column to predict customer satisfaction scores.

 1. In the **Component (1)** tab on the left, search for **Two-Class Logistic Regression (2)**.
 Drag it onto your pipeline canvas **(3)**.